Reconstructing complex states of a 20-qubit quantum simulator

 Here we utilize two different NNQS ans\"atze, specifically, a restricted Boltzmann machine (RBM) and an autoregressive neural network (ARN).
 Both neural networks have two functions: inference and sampling.
 When used for inference, the neural network outputs the probability amplitude $\Psi(\boldsymbol s)$ for an input bit configuration $\boldsymbol s$.
 When used for sampling, the neural network outputs bit configuration samples of the probability distribution $|\Psi(\boldsymbol s)|^2$.
 The network has to be run multiple times to produce a large ensemble of samples, which approximates the state vector $|\Psi\rangle = \sum_{\boldsymbol{s}} \Psi(\boldsymbol{s})|\boldsymbol{s}\rangle$.
 The loss function \eqref{LL} can then be computed from this vector and the neural network parameters can be adjusted to minimize it.
 The two networks are different in construction and functionality; here we present a brief literature overview for both types of NNQS and the details of our implementation thereof.
 A more introductory discussion is provided in the Supplementary.

-RBM has been used for a large variety of quantum problems~\cite{carleo2017solving,glasser2018neural,jonsson2018neural,deng2017quantum, deng2017machine, nomura2017restricted,nomura2017restricted,luo2019backflow, han2019solving,saito2017solving}, in particular, for QST in both discrete- and continuous-variable settings~\cite{Torlai2018, torlai2018latent, tiunov2019experimental}.
-In the context of quantum simulators, the RBM-based approach was applied to analyze the results of measurements performed on a Rydberg atom array with eight and nine atoms in a single basis~\cite{torlai2019integrating}.
-However, RBMs have their limitations: there is a known class of physically interesting quantum states that cannot be efficiently approximated by the RBM ansatz~\cite{gao2017efficient}.
-In addition, RBM training requires separate estimation of a partition function.
+RBM has been used for a large variety of quantum state analysis problems~\cite{carleo2017solving,glasser2018neural,jonsson2018neural,deng2017quantum, deng2017machine, nomura2017restricted,nomura2017restricted,luo2019backflow, han2019solving,saito2017solving}, in particular, for QST in both discrete- and continuous-variable settings~\cite{Torlai2018, torlai2018latent, tiunov2019experimental, torlai2019integrating}.
+However, RBMs have their limitations: there is a known class of physically interesting quantum states that cannot be efficiently approximated by this ansatz~\cite{gao2017efficient}.
+In addition, the probability amplitudes output by the RBM are unnormalized, requiring a special procedure for estimating the partition function during training.

-In contrast, the ARN approach gives normalized amplitudes directly~\cite{wu2019solving}.
-This advantage leads to an effective and unbiased sampling procedure.
+In contrast, the ARN approach gives normalized amplitudes explicitly~\cite{wu2019solving}, leading to an effective and unbiased sampling procedure.
 The ARN method has been recently used for solving quantum many-body problems~\cite{sharir2020deep}, in particular, in quantum chemistry~\cite{barrett2022autoregressive}.
 A further advantage of ARN is its ability to generate non-redundant samples only, which greatly reduces the required computational resources~\cite{barrett2022autoregressive}.